 A sprinkling of sea salt or kosher salt gives this chocolate matzo that delightfully appealing sweet-and-salty taste.
-Try this recipe, and you'll see why it's one of the most-requested Passover treats.
+For a crunchy, nutty touch, top with chopped nuts.
+Once you try this recipe you'll see why it's one of the most-requested Passover treats.

-Preheat oven to 350 degrees F. Line a baking sheet with foil.
-Spray with cooking spray.
+Preheat the oven to 350 F. Line a baking sheet with foil and spray with cooking spray.

 Spread the matzos in the pan in a single layer, breaking them to fit if necessary.